uhub/awesome-c-sharp/README.md

 * [anderscui/jieba.NET](https://github.com/anderscui/jieba.NET) - jieba中文分词的.NET版本
 * [SteveSanderson/DeliveryTracker](https://github.com/SteveSanderson/DeliveryTracker) - Sample app as built during my ASP.NET Single Page Applications presentation
 * [StephenWalther/MovieAngularJSApp](https://github.com/StephenWalther/MovieAngularJSApp) - Demonstrates how to create a Movie CRUD app with ASP.NET 5, MVC 6, and AngularJS
-* [tlgkccampbell/ultraviolet](https://github.com/tlgkccampbell/ultraviolet) - The Ultraviolet Framework is a .NET game development framework written in C#.
 * [telerik/kendo-examples-asp-net-mvc](https://github.com/telerik/kendo-examples-asp-net-mvc) - Kendo UI Examples for ASP.NET MVC
 * [moonpyk/mvcdonutcaching](https://github.com/moonpyk/mvcdonutcaching) - ASP.NET MVC Extensible Donut Caching brings donut caching to ASP.NET MVC 3 and later.
 The code allows you to cache all of your page apart from one or more Html.Actions which can be executed every request.
 Perfect for user specific content.
 * [migratordotnet/Migrator.NET](https://github.com/migratordotnet/Migrator.NET) - Database migrations for .NET.
 Based on the idea of Rails ActiveRecord Migrations.